everybodyatonce/ea1-dot-co/_jobs/digital-product-internship-fall.md

 Candidates must be available for 10-20 hours, M-F, between the hours of 10:00am-6:00pm.

-To be considered for this position, please send the following to [intern@ea1.co](mailto:intern@ea1.co) with “Fall Internship 2015” in the Subject Line.
+To be considered for this position, please send the following to [intern@ea1.co](mailto:intern@ea1.co) with “Spring and/or Summer 2016 Internship” in the Subject Line.

 Please include: